What do I do if I don’t want the garden waste service?

 You may also wish to consider home composting.
 For details of any offers in your area please input your postcode at www.getcomposting.com

 Why are you charging for garden waste collections?

-The charge has been introduced as the Council can no longer afford to collect garden waste free of charge.
+The charge was introduced a year ago as the Council can no longer afford to collect garden waste free of charge.
 Councils are not required by law to collect garden waste free-of-charge and not everyone uses the service.
 Making it self-funding will enable the service to continue for only those who want it.
 As a non-essential, opt-in service, it is not paid for by your Council Tax.
 Around half of all local authorities in England now charge for garden waste collections.

 I pay more Council Tax for a house with a large garden.
 Why should I pay separately to have my garden waste collected?

 Council Tax is a tax, varied by house value to reflect, in broad terms, the ability of people to pay.
 Whilst overall it helps fund for local services, paying more does not create an entitlement to receive more services.
 There is, for example, no difference in the amount of books which can be borrowed in a library depending on the amount of Council Tax paid.

 How much does the garden waste service cost and how often is it?